 These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.
 See all Least Biased sources.

-- Overall, we rate Washington Journal Least Biased based on interviewing guests from both the left and right and minimally interjecting editorial opinions.
+- Overall, we rate Washington Journal as Least Biased based on interviewing guests from both the left and right and minimally interjecting editorial opinions.
 We also rate them High for factual reporting based on a clean fact check record by the hosts.

 Bias Rating: LEAST BIASED